 Being a Christian, then, means being “no part.”
 I am not for Trump; I am not for Kamala; I am not leaning toward one or the other.

 My stand is quite adamantly that this system does not work, cannot be made to work, and is no substitute for Christ’s kingdom.
-It isn’t a ‘back-up plan’, it isn’t some sort of God-approved bandaid to fill in until the kingdom is established.
+It isn’t a ‘back-up plan’, it isn’t some sort of God-approved band-aid to fill in until the kingdom is established.

-Daniel 2:44 says very clearly that in our time God’s kingdom ‘will crush all these kingdoms.’
-I don’t want to show even grudging acceptance of any of these man-made kingdoms; I want to be as far away from all these kingdoms as I can get.
+I don’t want to show even grudging acceptance of any of these man-made kingdoms that God is about to crush.
+I want to be as far away from all these kingdoms as I can get.

 Feel free to leave a polite comment.
 To read another of my columns on a similar subject, click here.

-Bill K. Underwood is the author of several novels and one non-fiction self-help book, all available at Amazon.com.
+Bill K. Underwood is the author of several books, all available at Amazon.com.
 You can help support this site by purchasing one of his books.

 No comments: